GoblinArchives/LiminalHorror/README.md

 ---
 # The Mall

-Currently **ITCHFUNDING** the first official module called The Mall.
+The first official module called The Mall is currently in development.

 - [https://goblinarchives.itch.io/the-mall](https://goblinarchives.itch.io/the-mall)
 - The Mall is a wet, gooey, practical effects filled TTRPG adventure of mall-horror.
 Set in a 199x mall that gets transported out of time and space.
 The denizens of the mall are trapped inside with a creature not bound by any one form.
 It slithers through the mall, assimilating and imitating its victims until no one is left and a rift can be fully opened.